-We live upstairs and work fairly normal schedules M-F (one of us works from home), and also have a new baby, so just ask that you not be loud past 10pm.
+We live upstairs and work fairly normal schedules M-F (one of us works from home), and also have a toddler, so just ask that you not be loud past 9 p.m.

-Mini-fridge honor bar has local beer and wine available for suggestion of $3/drink. $10 full six-pack or wine bottle.
+Mini-fridge honor bar have beer and wine available for suggestion of $3/drink. $10 full six-pack or wine bottle.

 More than two people are welcome, however there will be a $15/person per night fee for each additional person beyond two.

-I'm a writer and I live in a co-housing community in West Asheville.
+I'm a writer and magazine editor, and I live in a co-housing community in West Asheville.
 I moved here from Seattle, WA, in 2010 to write a book about a woman who used folk music to empower communities toward social justice back in the 1930s-50s.
-I mostly cover folk/roots/Americana music and am happy to talk about it ad nauseam.
-My partner is a family doctor and we're both into good local food, acoustic music, exercise, and traveling.
-She has a natural, freakish knack for making up delicious cocktails.
-Most of our travel time is domestic, visiting friends all over the country.
+I cover folk/roots/Americana music and am happy to talk about it ad nauseam.
+My wife is a family doctor and our two-year-old daughter is big into dogs, firetrucks, and books.
+We're all into good local food, acoustic music, exercise, and traveling.
+Most of our travel time these days is domestic, visiting friends and family all over the country.
 But, we also know the value of a good do-nothing beach vacation.

 Five things I can't live without (aside from food, water, etc): family, friends, time to relax, time to be creative, travel/exploration.